Therapy versus pills?

 Sleeping pills can be effective.
 As a short term solution, they provide immediate relief during a period of high stress, for example after a bereavement.
 However, if you have long term insomnia, sleeping pills may not be the answer for you, especially if you have concerns around long term drug use.

-Cognitive Behaviour Therapy for insomnia may be a good choice, unlike other medical treatments for insomnia, CBT looks at the underlying reasons for the insomnia.
-It requires motivation and willingness to make changes but research shows that 70-80% of people see improvements in their sleep after the treatment, often in just four sessions.
-During the programme of treatment you can work with your therapist and GP to wean off your medication and learn to sleep well on your own again.
+Cognitive Behaviour Therapy for insomnia is the best choice as, unlike other medical treatments for insomnia, CBT looks at the underlying reasons for the insomnia.
+It requires motivation and willingness to make changes but research shows that up to 80% of people see improvements in their sleep after the treatment, often in under 4 weeks.

 Want to improve your sleep quickly?
 Watch the first lesson for FREE in the Sleep Well, Live Better Online Course.
 You will learn-